mozilla/brackets/README.md

 # Bramble IFrame API

-Bramble is desinged to be run in an iframe, and the hosting web app to communicate with it via `postMessage` and `MessageChannel`.
+Bramble is designed to be run in an iframe, and the hosting web app to communicate with it via `postMessage` and `MessageChannel`.
 In order to simplify this, a convenience API exists for creating and managing the iframe, as well as providing JavaScript functions for interacting with the editor, preview, etc.